AhmedEssamDakrory/OS-Tasks/Task2/README.md

    3.Specify the “Context Switching” time.
    4.Specify the “Time Quantum” in case of choosing RoundRobin.
 ```
-4. then run the python file to plot the timing diagram.
+4. Then run the python file to plot the timing diagram.
 ```sh
 python plot.py
 ```